ankurk91/fcm-notification-channel/README.md

 This package is not limited to sending notification to tokens.

-You can use Laravel's [on-demand](https://laravel.com/docs/8.x/notifications#on-demand-notifications) notifications to send to a topic or condition or multiple tokens
+You can use Laravel's [on-demand](https://laravel.com/docs/8.x/notifications#on-demand-notifications) notifications to send push notification to a topic or condition or multiple tokens.

 ```php
 <?php